 Mediation times will vary from case to case.
 The time it takes to complete the mediation will be based on:

-Knies, Helland & McPherson has dedicated their legal practice to representing clients who are divorcing.
-While we do offer additional legal services, our main focus is on divorce and parenting disputes and helping those who are seeking to dissolve their marriage.
+Knies, Helland & McPherson Law has dedicated our legal practice to representing clients who are divorcing.
+While we do offer additional legal services, our focus is on divorce and parenting disputes and helping those who are seeking to dissolve their marriage.
 Why do we focus most of our attention on one area of law?
 We focus our attention this way so that we can master that area of law and provide better representation for our clients.
-Please contact us today to schedule a legal consultation.